 What about the shape of these ‘dice’ buns.
 What would Romans have used in ancient times to shape bread into dice?
 Baking tins and pans in all sort of shapes were in circulation.
-I used a square baking dish and left the buns in it, in their second and third period of rising.
+I used a square baking dish and left the buns in it, in their second and third period of proofing.
 Slowly the buns became a bit more square, while they were looking for some space to rise.
 The result is square buns!
 I doubt whether you can play a game with these buns.
 I don’t think they will make it to the gambling table.
 Then they are long gone!

 Roman bread recipe: kyboi

 100 grams of sourdough

 180 ml lukewarm water

 3 teaspoons dill seeds, coarsely ground in a mortar

 100 grams of grated pecorino romano